RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 });
 </script>
 ```
-This form action relates to the HTTP request "/formulariDHT", which is address in the ESP32 setup() as:
+This form action relates to the HTTP request "/formulariDHT", which is handled in the ESP32 setup() as:

 ```cpp
 server.on("/formulariDHT", handleFormulariDHT);
 ```
-The handler function *handleFormulariDHT()* recieves the Recepient Name and Email, and send the email using the function
+The handler function *handleFormulariDHT()* recieves the Recepient Name and Email, and sends the email using the function
 *sendEmailDHT()*.
-In that function it will be defined the variable *EmailSuccsess*, and based on the value the server will
+In that function it will be defined the variable *EmailSuccsess*, and based on its value the server will
-send to the client a small sentence confirming if the email was sent or not.
-Note that such sentence (HTML code) will be shown
+send to the client a small sentence confirming if the email was sent correctly or not.
+Such sentence (HTML code) will be shown
 inside *<div id="EmailResponse"></div>*.
-Realize that there is almost no validation of the email address.
+Unfortunatelly, there is almost no validation of the email address inserted.

 ```cpp
 void handleFormulariDHT(){